marmelab/react-admin/docs/Tutorial.md

 };
 ```

-**Tip**: As the `restClient` response is asynchronous, you can easily fetch an authentication server in there.
+**Tip**: As the `dataProvider` response is asynchronous, you can easily fetch an authentication server in there.

 To enable this authentication strategy, pass the client as the `authClient` prop in the `<Admin>` component: